John Milton: Early life and education

 John Milton was born in Bread Street, London, on 9 December 1608, the son of composer John Milton and his wife Sarah Jeffrey.
-The senior John Milton (1562–1647) moved to London around 1583 after being disinherited by his devout Catholic father Richard "the Ranger" Milton for embracing Protestantism.
+The senior John Milton (1562–1647) moved to London around 1583 after being disinherited by his devout Catholic father Richard Milton for embracing Protestantism.
 In London, the senior John Milton married Sarah Jeffrey (1572–1637) and found lasting financial success as a scrivener.
-He lived in and worked from a house in Cheapside, at Bread Street where the Mermaid Tavern was located.
-The elder Milton was noted for his skill as a musical composer, and this talent left his son with a lifelong appreciation for music and friendships with musicians such as Henry Lawes.
+He lived in and worked from a house in Cheapside at Bread Street, where the Mermaid Tavern was located.
+The elder Milton was noted for his skill as a composer of music, and this talent left his son with a lifelong appreciation for music and friendships with musicians such as Henry Lawes.

-The prosperity of Milton's father allowed his eldest son to obtain a private tutor, Thomas Young, a Scottish Presbyterian with a MA from the University of St Andrews.
+The prosperity of Milton's father allowed his eldest son to obtain a private tutor, Thomas Young, a Scottish Presbyterian with an MA from the University of St Andrews.
 Young's influence also served as the poet's introduction to religious radicalism.
 After Young's tutorship, Milton attended St Paul's School in London, where he began the study of Latin and Greek; the classical languages left an imprint on both his poetry and prose in English (he also wrote in Latin and Italian).

 Milton's first datable compositions are two psalms written at age 15 at Long Bennington.
 One contemporary source is Brief Lives of John Aubrey, an uneven compilation including first-hand reports.
 In the work, Aubrey quotes Christopher, Milton's younger brother: "When he was young, he studied very hard and sat up very late, commonly till twelve or one o'clock at night".
 Aubrey adds, "His complexion exceeding faire—he was so faire that they called him the Lady of Christ's College."